Joint Housing Land Availability Study

 We are required by Planning Policy Wales to ensure that sufficient land is available, or will become available, for a five-year supply of land for housing.

 The Powys LDP was adopted on the 17th April 2018.
-In accordance with Welsh Government's TAN 1, the next formal Joint Housing Land Availability Study will be published by 31st October 2019.
+In accordance with Welsh Government's TAN 1, the 2019 Joint Housing Land Availability Study is now available below.

 The study is undertaken with key stakeholders.
 The Studies provide part of the evidence base for local planning authorities' development plans and for their review.